 "I think it's a step forward in my career and I hope to improve a great deal in the future."

-The attacking playmaker is currently on international duty with Spain, which plays away in Belarus and at home to France in two World Cup 2014 qualifiers.
+The attacking playmaker is currently on international duty with Spain, who play away in Belarus and at home to France in two World Cup 2014 qualifiers.

 "I am feeling in very good shape and I consider myself fortunate to have the opportunities I am being given."

 The midfielder will play a number of familiar faces when Les Blues travel to Atletico Madrid's Vicente Calderon, with the Premier League represented well in the French squad.

 Laurent Koscielny and Olivier Giroud, both team-mates with Cazorla at Arsenal, are among the players that could feature, with the Spaniard insisting Didier Deschamps has a whole wealth of talent to pick from.

 "I have several team-mates [at Arsenal] from the French national team," he added.